How to use the Product viewed condition (web channel)?

 Configuration

-4. You can also enable Run multiple times for this condition, so it will trigger every time the defined criteria are met.
+- You can enable Run multiple times for this condition, so it will trigger every time the defined criteria are met.

 This feature has let you define additional conditions related to how many times a visitor has viewed a product and/or how long those views have lasted.